decentraland/old-documentation/_posts/development-guide/2018-01-03-event-handling.md

 {% endraw %}

-The example below initiates the event subscriber and then subscribes to the custom event _loose_, that is emited when the user looses a game.
+The example below initiates the event subscriber and then subscribes to the custom event _loose_, that is emitted when the user looses a game.
 Whenever the _loose_ event occurs, the function `userLost()` is called.

 {% raw %}